-Essentially, Prop 13 aimed to reduce the amount of property taxes that the state would be allowed to collect from homeowners and ‘commercial property’ owners or corporations by almost 60%.
+Prop 13 was that revolution, drafted to reduce the amount of property taxes that the state would be allowed to collect from homeowners and ‘commercial property’ owners or corporations by almost 60%.

 Proponents of Prop 13 argued that it was a tax relief meant to disentangle home and property owners from unfair tax burdens each year, while opponents countered that the initiative would cripple public goods such as schools, parks, libraries, public transportation and other tax-funded goods.

 On June 6th, 1978, despite repeated warnings from then-governor Brown and other civic leaders regarding Prop 13’s effect on the public sector, California home and property owners overwhelmingly passed the bill with nearly 65% of the tally.

-As a result, over $7 billion worth of public revenue was taken right out from under the budget for the following fiscal year.
-Needless to say, summer school for 1978, among other things, was immediately taken off the schedule after the bill’s passage.
+As a result, over $7 billion worth of public revenue was taken right out of the budget for the following fiscal year.
+Needless to say, summer school for 1978, among other programs, was immediately taken off the schedule following the bill’s passage.

 If a similar tax reduction were passed in say, June 2020, it would be the equivalent of $27 billion out of the budget, or over a seventh of the $209 billion budget proposed by incoming Governor Newsom earlier this year, which allocates nearly $81 billion towards funding for public education in California.

 $27 billion taken out of public education in the 2020-2021 year would wipe out funding for over a third of California’s schools, immediately leaving nearly 2.5 million students with no access to a basic education as mandated under U.S. law.

 But the most noteworthy effect of Prop 13 is its hold on taxes in 2019.
 For example, today a Californian who bought their property in say, 1980, pays the same property tax for their home or commercial space that they paid in 1980.